Henryville, Indiana

 Henryville is a census-designated place (CDP) in Monroe Township, Clark County, in the U.S. state of Indiana.
 The population was 1,905 at the 2010 census.

 Henryville is home to Indiana's oldest state forest, Clark State Forest, and birthplace of entrepreneur Colonel Harland Sanders, whose iconic image appears in the Kentucky Fried Chicken logo and Grammy award-winning bluegrass fiddle player Michael Cleveland.

 History

 In 1850, the village of Morristown was established.
 It was renamed Henryville in 1853 to honor Colonel Henry Ferguson, who was once a colonel in the Pennsylvania militia.
 He purchased the land on which Henryville was established, and helped persuade Pennsylvania Railroad officials to run the line through Clark County.
 The Henryville post office was established in 1865.

-Henryville is the birthplace of "Colonel" Harland Sanders, founder of Kentucky Fried Chicken.

 2012 tornado

 At approximately 3:15 p.m.
 (EST) on March 2, 2012, an EF4 tornado caused extensive damage to Henryville, killing one person.
 It was on the ground for more than 50 miles.
 The storm destroyed Henryville Elementary School and Henryville Jr/Sr High School.